azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GPWU8K9JN/antarcticans-are-like-walking-rumors-but-in-the-end-the-antarcticans-history-and-roots-are-a-mystery-too">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GPWU8K981/ending-the-mechanization-threat">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A new student, the Antarctican Quetzalcoatl Sassassul, suddenly transfers into the girls' school one day,<br>much to the intrigue of everyone in the class.
-But for some reason, Himeno seems<br>to have experienced some sort of childhood trauma involving Antarcticans.
-The new student is as<br>kind and friendly as can be, but Himeno just can't shake her fear...

-Meanwhile, everyone in<br>the class has lots of questions for Sassassul...</p>
+<p align="center">Having a taste of THE POWER for themselves, the Primevals aggregate into their true form:<br>The Z-Master.
+With a volley of Zonder Spores headed for Earth, it's up to the<br>combined might of the GGG and their allies to end it once and for all.</p>
 </td>
 </tr>
 </table>